aisyalfawwaz/diabetica/README.md

 ### 3. Virtual Doctor Consultation
 - Facilitate personalized virtual consultations for individualized guidance based on the user's health conditions.

+### 4. AI Detection Diabetes Complications
+- Utilizes advanced AI algorithms to detect and classify potential diabetes-related complications such as ketoacidosis, neuropathy, retinopathy, and more.

+### 5. Medication Reminder
+- Set reminders for medication intake, ensuring timely and consistent adherence to prescribed treatment plans.

+### 6. Health Consultation
+- Connect with experienced healthcare professionals for personalized advice and consultation.

+### 7. Diabetica Health Monitoring Device
+- Introducing Diabetica Health Monitoring Device, a cutting-edge non-invasive sensor for continuous diabetes monitoring.
+  - **Features:**
+    - Non-invasive glucose monitoring
+    - Flexible and comfortable design
+    - Real-time health data sync with the Diabetica app

 ## Technologies 💻